SOUTHEND AND THE GREAT WAR 1914-1918

 GUM GUIDE - 1ST EDITION

 This was the first trading card guide catalogue I bought.
 What has this to do with postcards?
 Well, not a great deal, but there have been some postcard sized trading cards and some trading/collectible postcard sized cards included with video & DVD releases.
 This catalogue does cover some of these later items and I used this book to find out details of postcard sized cards which came with the very first video releases of X-Files TV programmes here in the UK.
-So, here are the three catalogues I have used and if you have any interest in these smaller trading cards then I can recommend all of these catalogues, although this one here, the GUM GUIDE remains my favourite because of its eclectic listings.
+Information on cards like this can be of use (and I do have a small collection of trading cards based around TV themes).
+So, here are the three catalogues I have used and if you have any interest in these smaller trading cards then I can recommend all of these catalogues, although this one here, the GUM GUIDE remains my favourite because of its more eclectic listings.

 THE ENCYCLOPEDIA OF NON-SPORT & ENTERTAINMENT TRADING CARDS - Volume 1 (from 1985)